 WHAT IS A CATARACT?

 A cataract is a clouding of the lens in the eye that affects vision.
 Most cataracts are related to aging although the term “age-related” is a little misleading.
 You don’t have to be a senior citizen to get this type of cataract.
 In fact, people can have an age-related cataract in their 40s and 50s.
 But during middle age, most cataracts are small and do not affect vision.
-It is after age 60 that most cataracts steal vision.
+It is after age 60 that most cataracts reduce vision.
 By age 80, more than half of all Americans either have a cataract or have had cataract surgery.
 A cataract can occur in either or both eyes.
 It cannot spread from one eye to the other but typically both eyes age over time.

 WHAT IS THE LENS?

 The lens is a clear part of the eye that helps to focus light, or an image, on the retina.
 The retina is the light-sensitive tissue at the back of the eye.
 In a normal eye, light passes through the transparent lens to the retina.
 Once it reaches the retina, light is changed into nerve signals that are sent to the brain.
 The lens must be clear for the retina to receive a sharp image.
-If the lens is cloudy from a cataract, the image you see will be blurred.
+If the lens is cloudy from a cataract, the image you see will be blurred and your vision affected.

 WHAT CAUSES CATARACTS?

 The lens lies behind the iris and the pupil.
 It works much like a camera lens.
 It focuses light onto the retina at the back of the eye, where an image is recorded.
 The lens also adjusts the eye’s focus, letting us see things clearly both up close and far away.
 The lens is made of mostly water and protein.
 The protein is arranged in a precise way that keeps the lens clear and lets light pass through it.

 As we age, some of the protein may clump together and start to cloud and diminish the clarity of the lens.
 This is a cataract.
 Over time, the cataract may grow larger and cloud more of the lens, making it harder to see.